-On Saturday June 4, 2011, after decades of inactivity, Puyehue Volcano ejected a plume of ash 10 kilometers high and 5 wide.
-This led to a natural disaster with strong environmental and financial impacts in the region.
-At the same time, the ash killing thousands of living beings ensures the fertility of the region for years to come.
+On Saturday June 4, 2011, after decades of inactivity, the Puyehue volcano ejected a plume of ash ten kilometers high.
+The eruption destroyed thousands of living beings across the region.
+That same ash would guarantee the fertility of the soil for years to come.

 Spacial thanks to: